 Categories

 Hindi Challenges 3: How to Learn the Alphabet & Numbers

 In Hindi, we have 45 letters and then conjunct letters (letters that join together) to learn.
 Then there are also 100 numbers without an easy pattern to remember.
 Sounds scary, huh?
-Don’t worry, it’s not so hard.
-Here’s how to learn the Hindi alphabet and numbers.
-How to learn the Hindi alphabet and conjuncts letters […]
+Don’t worry.
+It’s not so hard, so here’s how to learn the Hindi alphabet and its numbers.

+Categories